opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki.md

 ![image](/img/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki/1_-MaxuCNpIezRgFm-VQZ_ow.webp)

-We are ready to now to deploy Promtail.
-Run the command and wait for a bit till all pods come to a Ready state.
+We are now ready to deploy Promtail.
+Run the command and wait for all pods to reach a Ready state:

 ```shell
 helm upgrade --install --values promtail-overrides.yaml promtail grafana/promtail -n grafana-loki